 Alternative Procedures.

-A vehicle manufacturer may obtain approval to use an alternative procedure to those specified in subsections (d), (e), and (f) for tracking, analyzing, and reporting warranty claims.
-The Executive Officer shall approve use of an alternative procedure if the manufacturer demonstrates the alternative procedure will:
+A vehicle manufacturer may submit a request to the Executive Officer for approval to use an alternative procedure to those specified in subsections (d), (e), and (f) for tracking, analyzing, and reporting warranty claims.
+The Executive Officer shall approve use of an alternative procedure in writing within 30 days of the request if the manufacturer demonstrates the alternative procedure will:

 ensure detection of failing components during the applicable warranty term with a timeliness similar to the procedures in subsections (d), (e), and (f);